TashSul/RobotChatCompanion/README.md

 ## Development Mode

 When running in environments without hardware (like development machines), the system will automatically detect the absence of audio devices and use simulated input/output for testing.

+### Simulation Mode

+The system has built-in simulation capabilities for development and testing:

+1. **Default Mode**: Automatically falls back to simulation when hardware is not detected
+2. **Disable Simulation**: Use `--no-sim` flag to run in hardware-only mode
+3. **Stop Running Instances**: Use `--stop` flag to terminate any running instances

+Simulation mode provides:
+- Randomized text inputs to simulate speech recognition
+- Console output to simulate speech synthesis
+- Simulated camera image recognition
+- Fallback responses for all hardware interactions

 ## Git Repository Management